ibrahimnazzier/Embedded_Linux_Assignments/README.md

 * Adding External Package using Menuconfig
 * Adding Buildroot Repo as a git submodule
 * Using another GitHub Repo to build our base_external package
-* Using SSH to login to target (qemu) using loopback address with (dropbear) network package
+* Using SSH to log in to target (qemu) using loopback address with (dropbear) network package

 #### Images for Assignment Configuration and Build: